metasong/iam-data/documents/Angular DI_168.md

 The @Host decorator Specifies that an injector should retrieve a dependency from any injector until reaching the host element of the current component. the host component is typically the component requesting the dependency.
 But when this component is projected into a parent component, that parent component becomes the host.
 The next example covers this second case.

+@SkipSelf is essential for two reasons:

+* It tells the injector to start its search for a Parent dependency in a component above itself, which is what parent means.

+* Angular throws a cyclic dependency error if you omit the @SkipSelf decorator.
+Cannot instantiate cyclic dependency!
+(BethComponent -> Parent -> BethComponent)
 ## Aliased class providers

 ```js